Peer-reviewed veterinary case report

 Plain-English summary

-A 5-year-old spayed female domestic short-haired cat was brought to the vet because she was having abdominal pain and was unable to poop.
-X-rays showed she was constipated, and an ultrasound revealed a cyst-like structure attached to her colon.
-The vets performed surgery to remove this structure along with part of the colon, and tests on the tissue confirmed it was a cyst.
-Although they couldn't determine the exact type of cyst, the good news is that after the surgery, she did not have any more problems with constipation.
+A 5-year-old female domestic short-haired cat was brought to the vet for abdominal pain and trouble pooping.
+X-rays showed she was constipated, and an ultrasound revealed a cyst attached to her colon.
+The vet performed surgery to remove the cyst and part of the colon, which was necessary to fix the issue.
+After the surgery, the cat no longer had any problems with constipation and seemed to recover well.

 Abstract